OpenBMB/MiniCPM-V/README.md

 <br>

+* [2024.06.03] Now, you can run MiniCPM-Llama3-V 2.5 on multiple low VRAM GPUs(12 GB or 16 GB) by distributing the model's layers across multiple GPUs.
+For more details, Check this [link](https://github.com/OpenBMB/MiniCPM-V/blob/main/docs/inference_on_multiple_gpus.md).
 * [2024.05.25] MiniCPM-Llama3-V 2.5 now supports streaming outputs and customized system prompts.
 Try it [here](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5#usage)!
 * [2024.05.24] We release the MiniCPM-Llama3-V 2.5 [gguf](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-gguf), which supports [llama.cpp](#inference-with-llamacpp) inference and provides a 6~8 token/s smooth decoding on mobile phones.
 Try it now!
 * [2024.05.20] We open-soure MiniCPM-Llama3-V 2.5, it has improved OCR capability and supports 30+ languages, representing the first end-side MLLM achieving GPT-4V level performance!
 We provide [efficient inference](#deployment-on-mobile-phone) and [simple fine-tuning](./finetune/readme.md).
 Try it now!